PyCN/celery_sqlalchemy_scheduler/README.md

 where app is the file name and celery is the object inside the app

-I have add example project which shows tasks status in form of flask admin UI.
+I have added example project which shows tasks status in form of flask admin UI.